 Since the early 1990s, Mr. Sender specialized in the Canadian real estate sector, providing investment banking advice to numerous public entities with respect to capital markets activities.
 He has been directly involved in raising equity and debt capital in a large number of transactions and has provided financial advice in numerous large transactions including mergers, takeovers and related party transactions.
-Mr. Sender is a trustee of H&R Real Estate Investment Trust.
+Mr. Sender is a trustee of H&R Real Estate Investment Trust and also serves on the boards of Centurion Apartment REIT and Centurion Real Estate Opportunities Trust.
 Mr. Sender has been a frequent moderator/speaker at conferences in Canada focusing on capital markets developments in the real estate sector.